Pre-loved School Uniform Pop-Up Shop 2025

 Mayfield, circa 1902

 Walton Charity is one of the oldest charities in the country, tracing its roots back over 800 years, pre-dating the signing of the Magna Carta.
-Its first almshouse was built in 1774 in Hersham, and it has provided charitable housing ever since.
+Its first almshouse was built in 1774 in Walton, and it has provided charitable housing ever since.
 Unlike other forms of social housing, almshouses are owned and managed by local charities, offering long-term, low-cost accommodation rooted in community values.

 Today, the charity’s work is as diverse it is impactful: it manages independent living schemes, green spaces, a foodbank, and a community hub, as well as awarding substantial grants to local organisations.